wtsi-ssg/osdataproc/README.md

                   <cluster_name>
 ```

+NOTE: Ensure that the image used has python3.8 as the default version of python.
+The focal images should work.

 `osdataproc create` will output the public IP of your master node when
 the node has been created.
 You can SSH into this using the public key
 provided: